Updated October 22, 2020

 TRICARE members are not eligible.
 We are working in close partnership with the Defense Health Agency (DHA) to determine how best to support TRICARE beneficiaries.

 Self-funded ASO clients are not eligible, as they bear the financial risk for cost-sharing decisions and we are not able to make cost-sharing policy changes without their approval.
 We are reaching out to these clients to confirm whether they will follow our approach.
 If you are unsure if you fall into this category, you should confirm your employer-sponsored coverage type with your employer.

 This does not apply to Part D-only plan members.
 Part D-only plan members continue to be eligible for prescription benefits.

 Are these expanded benefits the same from state to state?

 Unless specifically noted, all of the information on this page applies to Humana members nationwide.
 However, in the event that individual states find themselves facing unique challenges, Humana will work closely with them to help support our members there.
-To see the latest information specific to your state, click here.
+See the latest information specific to your state.

-No. We will waive member costs for testing and treatment claims for suspected or confirmed COVID-19 cases.
+Yes.
+We will waive member out-of-pocket costs for treatment for confirmed COVID-19 cases.

 When does this end?